-On the other hand, Weebly’s been around for 12 years and they’ve gotten a lot of updates over the years.
-Beyond that, a recent $365 million acquisition by the payment processor, Square, gives Weebly the resources to keep improving, especially when it comes to eCommerce.
+On the other hand, Weebly has been around for 14 years and they’ve gotten a lot of updates over the years.
+Beyond that, a recent $365 million acquisition by the payment processor, Square, gives Weebly the resources to keep improving, especially when it comes to ecommerce.

 In this article, we’ll compare Weebly vs WordPress, and talk about how they stack up in different areas such as ease of use, pricing, and customer support.

-Note – when we say “WordPress”, we mean the self-hosted, open-source WordPress software that you can find at WordPress.org.
-This is different from WordPress.com.
-Self-hosted WordPress.org is what powers over 32% of all websites.
+⚠️ Note – when we say “WordPress”, we mean the self-hosted, open-source WordPress software that you can find at WordPress.org.
+This is different from WordPress.com .

 1. Ease of use – Weebly is a bit simpler

 When it comes to ease of use, Weebly will be a bit simpler for most users because getting started is as simple as creating a Weebly account.

 Weebly is a drag-and-drop website builder, so you don’t need any HTML skills to get started.
 You pretty much just choose a theme and start building:

 You can simply drag and drop photos, text boxes, and other elements onto your site.
 Editing, resizing, or repositioning your elements is simple as well.
 And you can create an account and start working in less than 60 seconds (I tested it!).